Standard Schnauzer dog breed

 About the Standard Schnauzer

-The Standard Schnauzer is a large working dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Standard Schnauzer is best matched with experienced owners.
+The Standard Schnauzer is a medium working dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Standard Schnauzer is best matched with experienced owners.
 Typically standing 17 to 20 inches tall at the shoulder and weighing 30 to 50 pounds, this breed has a life expectancy of 13 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Working Dogs group, the Standard Schnauzer brings a distinct combination of traits that sets it apart.
 The Standard Schnauzer is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Standard Schnauzer loves being close to its people and forms strong bonds with every member of the household.